CammiePone/Planning-Docs/CultistMod.md

 ## Cults
 * Each Cult has a specific animal they venerate and identify with, wearing skulls of deceased members of that animal on their heads to mask their identity.
-* These Cults guard (Gemstone Slates)[#gemstone-slates].
+* These Cults guard [Gemstone Slates](#gemstone-slates).
 These slates are of ancient origin, and no one knows what will happen if all four slates are brought together.
   * **Cult of Space**
     * Wears Horse skulls
     * Guards the Emerald Slate